aromatt/astrocache/README.md

 various cache entries as you iterated on your code.
 This would be especially cumbersome if you memoized shared library functions.

 This library automates this for you, allowing you to rapidly iterate, aided by memoization, without having to worry about clearing the cache.

-## Limitations around referenced functions
+## Limitation: referenced functions
-In general, there is one exception to the behavior described above.
+While `funcache` handles most situations in application code, there is a gotcha related to referencing functions as values.

 Other functions referenced within your decorated function are only inspected if they are called, passed in, or defined in your cached function.